tushar-2223/Hotel-Management-System/README.md

 # hotel management system

 Simple hotel booking website with content management system.
 Users can book rooms for specific date.
-Admin can create, update, delete a hotel and its rooms.
+Admin can create, update, delete rooms details.
 Admin can manage everything in the app.

 ## Technology we used